jimrybarski/biotools/README.md

 AC-GT
 ```

 You can have biotools try both the forward sequence and reverse complement and then pick the one with the best alignment score.
 The text `RC` will be displayed the right of the first sequence if the reverse complement was better.
+The coordinates are of the reverse complemented sequence in this case, not the original.

 ```
 $ biotools pairwise-semiglobal TGTAATC GGCGATTACAATGACA